petehep/interactive-Aus-map/public/USER_MANUAL.md

 3. A dialog opens with:
    - **Title field** (e.g., "Australian East Coast Road Trip")
    - **Description field** (optional, e.g., "2 weeks, Sydney to Melbourne")
-4. Click **"Share"** button
+4. Click **"Generate Share Link"**
+5. Your route is:
+   - **Added to "Shared by Others"** - visible in Browse Routes
-5. A unique **share link** appears - copy it!
+   - **Shareable via direct link** - copy the link shown
-6. Send the link to friends via email, messaging, or social media
+6. Share the link via email, messaging, or social media

+**What Gets Shared:**
+- All stops in your itinerary
+- Route title and description
+- When you shared it
+- **NOT included:** Attachments (photos/notes) remain private

 **Receiving a Shared Route:**

+**Option 1: Via Direct Link**
 1. Click on the share link sent by your friend
 2. The app opens with their itinerary loaded
-3. **IMPORTANT:** Follow these steps to view the route:
-   - Click on any stop in the itinerary
-   - Click **"Set as start"** on the place you want to start from
-   - Click **"Update Route"** button to calculate the route
-   - The blue route line will appear on the map
-4. You can now:
-   - View the full planned route
-   - Add more stops if desired
+3. Set a start location and click "Update Route"
-   - Click "Save itinerary" to keep a copy
+4. You can save it to your account to keep a copy

-   - Make changes to the route (it won't affect the original)
+**Option 2: Via Browse Routes**
+1. Click **"📂 Load Route"**
+2. Scroll to **"🌐 Shared by Others"** section
+3. Browse all public shared routes
+4. Click **"Load This Route"** on any route you like

 **Important Notes:**
-- Shared routes do NOT include any attachments for privacy
-- Anyone with the link can view the route
+- Anyone can see shared routes in Browse Routes
+- Direct links let you share privately via email/text
-- You can save a received route to keep your own copy
+- Loading a shared route creates your own copy
-- Modifications you make do not affect the original shared route
+- Your changes don't affect the original shared route
+- Attachments are never shared (privacy protection)

-### Viewing Multiple Routes
+### Managing Multiple Routes

-You can work with multiple routes:
-1. **Save routes** frequently as you make changes
-2. **Load different routes** using the "Load itinerary" button
-3. **Share routes** with different groups of people
+Work with as many routes as you need:

+**Create Multiple Plans:**
+- Plan different trips: "Summer Road Trip", "Winter Escape", "Weekend Getaway"
+- Compare routes: "Coastal Route" vs "Inland Route"
+- Future trips: "2025 Tasmania", "2026 Northern Territory"

+**Switch Between Routes:**
+1. Click **"📂 Load Route"**
+2. All your saved routes appear in **"📂 My Saved Routes"**
+3. Click any route to load it
+4. Your previous route is still saved - switch back anytime!

+**Best Practices:**
+- Save routes with descriptive names
+- Create new saved routes for major changes
+- Use Share to collaborate with travel buddies
+- Browse shared routes for inspiration
 4. Each route is independent and doesn't affect others